What does the end of the Merkel era mean for Southeast Asia? | DW | 15.09.2021

 Despite these possibilities, continuity will likely be the word of the day, especially if Armin Laschet, the candidate for Merkel's Union alliance, becomes chancellor, Gerstl said.

-As it looks likely that the SPD will stay in power, Heiko Maas, the current foreign minister, could remain in the post, providing yet more continuity, Gerstl added.
+As it looks likely that the SPD will stay in power, meaning Heiko Maas — Germany's current foreign minister — could remain in the post, providing yet more continuity, Gerstl added.